-Blackberry Meadows Farm is a Certified Organic fruit and vegetable CSA farm which also produces pork, beef, and poultry.
-We serve our neighbors in the Alle-Kiski Valley with fresh meat and vegetables from our farm store and we serve the Pittsburgh Region with Garden Shares and food system support.
+Blackberry Meadows Farm is a Certified Organic fruit and vegetable CSA farm, and one of few organic farms in the area that also raises pigs, turkeys and chickens for producing pork, poultry, and eggs.
+We serve our neighbors in the Alle-Kiski Valley with fresh meat and vegetables from our farm store and the Pittsburgh Region through Garden Shares, a Community Supported Agriculture (CSA) membership program, and food system support.

-Jen Montgomery and Greg Boulos purchased the farm in 2008, inheriting the organic status along with one of the first well established regional CSAs, dating back in the late 1980’s.
+Jen Montgomery and Greg Boulos purchased the farm in 2008, nurturing the oldest certified organic produce farm in Allegheny County along with one of the first well established regional CSAs, dating back to the late 1980’s.

 We are a uniquely open-door farm